mlynch/mlynch.github.com/_posts/2013-02-01-lifestyle.markdown

 Take a look at Github and Mailchimp for two more examples that many would have called "lifestyle business" but are absolutely killing it and truly changing the way the world works.

 Do us all a favor: stop using such shallow terms.
-There are some really awesome companies that don't fit the fundraising moldyet have had huge impacts on the world, and we should be celebrating them.
+There are some really awesome companies that don't fit the fundraising mold yet have had a huge impact on the world, and we should be celebrating them.